-9.9.
-In accordance with FR20 both the Authority and Force must ensure that they are compliant with the relevant legislation in this area, e.g. the Freedom of Information and Data Protection Acts, but also the Government Information Assurance Standards and Security Policy Framework.
-Annual assurance reports on information management compliance shall be provided by BTP and the Authority to the Audit and Risk Assurance Committee for submission to the Home Office and Department for Transport respectively.
+9.10 In accordance with FR20 both the Authority and Force must ensure that they are compliant with the relevant legislation in this area, e.g. the Freedom of Information and Data Protection Acts, but also the Government Information Assurance Standards and Security Policy Framework.
+Annual assurance reports on information management compliance shall be provided by BTP to the Audit and Risk Assurance Committee.